Partner & Co-Founder

 Carl also has extensive experience on Capitol Hill.
 He served in numerous capacities at the National Republican Congressional Committee, including Communications Director and Issue Advocacy Director, where he managed an $80 million independent expenditure campaign.

 Originally from Western New York and a graduate of the George Washington University, Carl resides in Alexandria, VA with his wife Sandy and their three children.

-A Partner at the Alexandria, VA-based Black Rock Group, Brian has a proven track record of creating and managing successful public affairs and public relations campaigns for some of the country’s most innovative companies, top-tier associations, influential coalitions and national political candidates.
-In addition, Brian has worked with a number of national and local non-profit organizations.
+Brian has a proven track record of creating and managing successful public affairs and public relations campaigns for some of the country’s most innovative companies, top-tier associations, influential coalitions and national political candidates.
+In addition, he has worked with a number of national and local nonprofit organizations.

 Brian currently serves on the board of the National Network to End Domestic Violence.
-Brian earned his MA from the University of Washington in Seattle and BA from the University of Massachusetts in Amherst.
-He lives in Alexandria, VA, with his wife Emily and their two children.
+He earned his MA from the University of Washington in Seattle and BA from the University of Massachusetts in Amherst.
+Brian lives in Alexandria, VA, with his wife Emily and their two children.

 Jamie (Loftus) Rhoades